tildearrow/darmstadt/README.md

 - stutter-free if your card is fast enough
 - synchronizes with your display, even if you were to change the refresh rate
 - records audio as well (JACK and PulseAudio supported)
+- optionally allows you to encode in software using Meitner mode

 # warning